Arts Activities Commissioning

 We strongly advise that you contact us before you apply to discuss your proposed project.

-We also recommend that you arrange an advice surgery with a Culture Officer to discus your proposal, particularly if you have not had a grant from us before.
+We recommend that you arrange an advice surgery with a Culture Officer to discus your proposal, particularly if you have not had a grant from us before.
+Please note We cannot accept applications to the New and Emerging fund unless you have had an advice surgery with the team first.

 The application process for Arts Activities grants follows the process outlined in BCC’s Grants Management System which was implemented in April 2011.
 You can find out more about the Grants Management System from the Grant Funding Toolkit which can be downloaded from www.birmingham.gov.uk/grantfunding